anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Logic is the beginning of wisdom, not the end.
+Quote: Rejoicing in our joy, not suffering over our suffering, makes someone a friend.

-By: Leonard Nimoy
+By: Friedrich Nietzsche